rish-av/rish-av.github.io/about.md

 ### Long Term Interests

-Eventhough I hate making long term plans, my goal is to use AI for problems that matter and not just the problems for which we have dataset available.
-India is a representative of the problems faced by the developing world and a lot of them can be solved with use of smart tech and AI.
+Eventhough I hate making long term plans, my goal is to use AI for problems that matter and not just the problems for which we have datasets available.
+India is the representative of the problems faced by the developing world and a lot of them can be solved with use of smart tech and AI.
 AI has the solutions to long term problems like climate change.
 Overall, AI if used ethically has a solution for a sustainable world.

-Would you like to talk more? let`s meet for a cup of coffee (or a can of Redbull :-P), drop me an email, more often than not, I will reply quickly.
+Would you like to talk more? meet me for a cup of coffee (or a can of Redbull :-P), drop an email, more often than not, I will reply within 24 hours.

 ### Contact me